csev/json-ld-fail/README.md

 JSON-LD than to parse JSON because of the requirment to transform an infinite number of equivalent forms into a single cannonical form.

-Ultimately it means if a laegr scale operator started using JSON-LD bases APIs heavily to enable a distributed LMS - so we get to the point where the core servers are spending more time servicing standards-based API calls rather than generating UI markup - it will require somewhere between 10 and 100 times more compute power to support JSON-LD than simply
+Ultimately it means if a large scale operator started using JSON-LD bases APIs heavily to enable a distributed LMS - so we get to the point where the core servers are spending more time servicing standards-based API calls rather than generating UI markup - it will require somewhere between 10 and 100 times more compute power to support JSON-LD than simply